Pyomo/pyomo/doc/OnlineDocs/contributed_packages/doe/doe.rst

 Step 5: Gradient-based optimization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Pyomo.DoE accomplishes gradient-based optimization with the ``optimize_doe`` function for A- and D-optimality design.
+Pyomo.DoE accomplishes gradient-based optimization with the ``stochastic_program`` function for A- and D-optimality design.

 This function solves twice: It solves the square version of the MBDoE problem first, and then unfixes the design variables as degree of freedoms and solves again.
 In this way the optimization problem can be well initialized.